Silas Wright: Early life

 Wright was born in Amherst, Massachusetts, one of nine children born to tanner and shoemaker Captain Silas Wright (1760–1843) and Eleanor (Goodale) Wright (1762–1846).
 The family moved to Weybridge, Vermont in 1796, where they operated a farm on the banks of the Otter Creek.
 The elder Silas Wright commanded a company of militia during the War of 1812 and took part in the Battle of Plattsburgh.
 In addition, he was an early adherent of the Democratic-Republican Party, and served in local offices including member of the Vermont House of Representatives.
 The younger Silas Wright was educated in the public schools of Addison County and at Middlebury Academy.

 Wright was an exceptional student, and received his teaching credentials when he was thirteen.
 He taught school in Rutland and Addison Counties from 1808 to 1810 while preparing to attend college.
 In 1811 he began attendance at Middlebury College.
-Following his graduation with a Bachelor of Arts degree in 1815, Wright moved to Sandy Hill, New York to study law, first at the law firm headed by Henry C. Martindale, and then with the firm of Roger Skinner, with whom he a formed a close friendship that lasted until Skinner's death.
+Following his graduation with a Bachelor of Arts degree in 1815, Wright moved to Sandy Hill, New York to study law, first at the law firm headed by Henry C. Martindale, and then with the firm of Roger Skinner, with whom he formed a close friendship that lasted until Skinner's death.
 Through Skinner, Wright became acquainted with Martin Van Buren and other members of the group known as the Albany Regency, which came to dominate the Democratic Party in New York.
 Wright was admitted to the bar in 1819 and began to travel through upstate New York looking for a place to establish himself in a legal career.